Rosemary Pork Roast Recipe

 - 1/4 cup cold water

-- 5. Meanwhile, skim fat from pan juices.
-Combine cornstarch and water until smooth; stir into juices.
-Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
+- 3. Remove roast from oven; tent with foil.
+Let stand 10 minutes before slicing.
+Meanwhile, skim fat from pan juices.
+Mix cornstarch and water until smooth; stir into juices.
+Bring to a boil over medium heat; cook and stir until thickened, 1-2 minutes.
 Serve with roast.
 Yield: 8 servings.

 1 serving: 256 calories, 11g fat (3g saturated fat), 85mg cholesterol, 346mg sodium, 3g carbohydrate (0 sugars, 0 fiber), 33g protein.
 Diabetic Exchanges: 5 lean meat, 1 fat.